Common names: Azolla, Duckweed, Mosquito Fern

 To use it in the garden, just apply handfuls directly to where you want it to go.
 You could dig it in too, but I’m too lazy to do that!

 To feed it to your animals, just give it to them directly, the individual plants are small enough for chickens to eat and large enough for rabbits and goats and the like.
-For worms, just chuck it on.
+For worms, just throw handfuls onto the beds and let its wet goodness feed them up.

 Azolla is such a big deal when it comes to sustainable farming that there’s a foundation dedicated to it, The Azolla Foundation.
 There’s also an organisation in the Philippines that promotes its use, it’s called Azolla Philippines.